 |

-This document notes that two objections to the appropriation and disposal of
+This document notes that two objections to the appropriation and disposal of recreation land were

-considered, stating there is no viable alternative site available for the school
+received and considered, stating there is no viable alternative site available for the school

+development and the residential development is an integral part of the PFI Project.
 Once again, issues concerning public health appear to be subservient to perceived financial imperatives.

 | ||||